msk-mind/luna/docs/quickstart.rst

     cd docker/luna_tutorial
     make build

-- Start the jupyter (-d? why docker rm?)
+- Run the docker image

 .. code-block::

     make run

-If you want to
+Copy paste the Jupyter URL printed in the console (alternatively, open it from docker dashboard), and you will see a set of ipynb notebooks for exploring end-to-end Luna pathology analysis workflow.

+If you want to save any changes in the notebooks you've made to your local workspace, run this command to save the notebooks in notebooks directory.

 .. code-block::

-    make run
+    make backup